History of Trea Turner in Timeline

 August 29, 2022: Recorded 1,000th Career Hit

-August 31, 2022: Announcement of World Baseball Classic Participation
+August 31, 2022: Turner announces participation in World Baseball Classic

-On August 31, 2022, Trea Turner announced his decision to represent the United States in the 2023 World Baseball Classic.
+On August 31, 2022, Trea Turner announced that he would represent the United States in the 2023 World Baseball Classic.

-2022: Became a Free Agent and Signed with Phillies
+2022: Free Agency and Signing with the Phillies

 After the 2022 season, Trea Turner became a free agent and signed an 11-year contract with the Philadelphia Phillies.

-On August 19, 2023, Trea Turner became the third player in Phillies history to hit two home runs in the same inning in a game against the Washington Nationals.
+On August 19, 2023, Trea Turner became the third player in Phillies history to hit two home runs in the same inning during a game against the Washington Nationals.

-In 2023, Trea Turner set an MLB record by stealing the most bases in a season without being caught (30 stolen bases, 0 caught stealing).
+In 2023, Trea Turner set an MLB record by stealing the most bases in a season without being caught, achieving 30 stolen bases and 0 caught stealing.

-In 2024, Trea Turner made his third all-star team, starting at shortstop for the National League.
+In 2024, Trea Turner was selected to his third all-star team, starting at shortstop for the National League.
+He became the first Phillies shortstop to be voted by fans to start the game since 2002.